-I’m going to say something crazy.
+I’m going to say something unexpected – perhaps even a little unpopular.

 I think we’re all empaths.